• Skip to primary navigation

 • It does appear like it is too dry at first but keep stirring.
 Magic.

 • I use a full size flat baking tray with a reusable liner.
 I make 9 of the cake dough balls.
-Space them apart and pile them high as they spread.
+Space them apart and pile them really high as they spread.

 • Bake at 180 C/360 F/Gas Mark 4 for about 15 minutes until they are slightly golden brown.blank